jwahlin/wecodehackathon2019/README.md

-# WE CODE 2019 Team 1 - Match volunteers with available opportunities for IRCO
+# WE CODE 2019 Team 1 -  Smash The Patriarchy

+# Match volunteers with available opportunities for IRCO

 # About our team